4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Mirissa and Weligama

-You can travel from Tangalle to Mirissa by local bus or you could book a private car transfer.
+You can travel from Tangalle to Mirissa by local bus or book a private car transfer.

-We chose to spoil ourselves with a private transfer, as it was a short distance.
+We spoiled ourselves with a private transfer, as it was a short distance.
 We booked a car through our hotel and paid around £25 for both of us.

 Spend a few days exploring the lively beach towns of Mirissa and Weligama.